The Mischievous Boy: Differences from the book

 A number of episodes did not make it to the film.
-This includes Qoravoy's life with his uncle right after leaving home; life with dervishes; most events involving Aman: herding sheep, helping "Domla" with ablution of a corpse, guarding a cow, butchering said cow, Aman trying to betray Qoravoy.
+This includes Qoravoy's life with his uncle right after leaving home; life with dervishes; most events involving Aman: herding sheep, helping "Domla" with ablution of a corpse, guarding a cow, butchering said cow, and Aman trying to betray Qoravoy.
 The book has a happy ending — Qoravoy's mother is alive and well when he returns, while the film reflects more of Gʻafur Gʻulom's biography.

 More importantly, the film lacks the protagonist's internal monologues and cultural notes.
-This hinders understanding for viewers unfamiliar with culture of pre-Soviet Central Asia, also the motives become unclear.
+This hinders understanding for viewers unfamiliar with culture of pre-Soviet Central Asia.
 The scene around the tandoor seems to last only several minutes, but starts at dawn and ends at night — in the book Qoravoy tells he got stuck inside.
 Aman's accusations feel unreasonable — but in the book he's been suffering from Qoravoy's pranks and many weeks of misfortunes, losing every job.
-It is unclear how and why did Qoravoy make a chillim explode — in the book he put a small flask of water in the coals to provoke Khadzhi Bobo firing him.
+It is unclear how and why Qoravoy makes a chillim explode — in the book he put a small flask of water in the coals to provoke Hoji Bobo to fire him.